AndersDJohnson/css-safe/README.md

 Make strings safe for CSS.

-Transform to lowercase, replace spaces with dashes, and replace all characters but a-z with their hexadecimal Unicode index padded to 4 characters.
+Transform to lowercase, replace spaces with dashes, and replace all other characters but a-z with their hexadecimal Unicode index padded to 4 characters.

 ## Install